greenorbitspace/hub/userguide/content/en/docs/glossary/w/water-quality-monitoring.md

 ---
 title: Water Quality Monitoring
 ref: water-quality-monitoring
-description: '## Glossary Term: Water Quality Monitoring

-  Water quality monitoring refers to the systematic collection and analysis of water samples to assess the physical, chemical, and biological conditions of water bodies.
-  This process is essential for ensuring safe drinking water, maintaining healthy ecosystems, and complying with environmental regulations.'
-notion_page_id: 214d6625-c679-80db-b652-f02d105c0f03
+weight: 1
-exported_at: '2025-06-16T14:22:42.567940+00:00'
+exported_at: '2025-06-16T15:02:56.442978+00:00'
+definition: 'Water Quality Monitoring: The process of systematically collecting data on the quality of water sources to assess their health and safety for human consumption, environmental sustainability, and ecological balance.'
 tags:
-- resources
-- goals
+- sustainability
-category:
+id: GL222
+categories:
 - Space & Technology
-id: GL222
 ---